7 Authentic Norwegian Foods You Should Try

 Photo: Tine Kitchen Norway

-Norwegian food revolves a lot around seafood, as in the past it was predominantly a fishing country and still is today.
-There are a lot of fish in the Norwegian diet, but one of the traditional favorites is Fiskakaker.
 These are not like your traditional fish cakes however, as the texture of these is a lot smoother and almost creamier.
-They are most commonly made from haddock, but can also be made from cod or other white fish, depending on who makes them.
+They are most commonly made from haddock but can also be made from cod or other white fish, depending on who makes them.
 The fish is usually put through a meat grinder many times in order to achieve that smooth texture and is then blended with spices and potato flour, formed into cakes, and fried.
 Fiskekaker is served with boiled potatoes, vegetables and hvit saus (white sauce that resembles a bechamel).
 This is a must try dish for anyone wanting to learn about Norwegain food, and it’s great even for people who don’t like fish because there are so many other flavors in the dish.
-Highly recommended!

 #4 Brunost